Azonaz/azonaz.github.io/greek-words.md

 ---
 layout: default
-title: Greek Words A1 — a learning Greek app
+title: Greek Words — learning Greek apps
 published: true
 permalink: /greek-words-app/
 last_modified_at: 2024-05-19
 ---
 # Greek Words

-This is a small application for learning Greek words used in course for A1 level.
+These are two small applications for learning Greek words used in courses for A1 and A2 levels.

 ### Features